Sharath15eUR/Tamanna-/README.md

+# Linux Assignment:

-# Module 1: Introduction to Linux OS, Architecture and Kernel
+## Module 1: Introduction to Linux OS, Architecture and Kernel

-# Module 2: The Linux Environment
+## Module 2: The Linux Environment

-# Module 3: Linux distributions and Scripting Languages
+## Module 3: Linux distributions and Scripting Languages

-# Module 4: Different operators/conditions in Shell scripting
+## Module 4: Different operators/conditions in Shell scripting

-# Module 5: Advance topics in a function
+## Module 5: Advance topics in a function